SunnyWar/AIRustEval/README.md

 5. Compile and run and see how it does.

 Then submit a pull request to add the code sample to this project.
-I hope to build up a body of code the shows the project of AI's in generating quality code.
+I hope to build up a body of code the shows the progress of AI's in generating faster code.

+TODO:
-Finally, the existing baseline code was a whim.
+- the existing baseline code was a whim.
 I'd like to have better examples of code that AI's find difficul to optimize.
+- an example of hyper-optimized code that the AI has little hope of making better.